Answered By: Darcy Gervasio Last Updated: Jun 19, 2018 Views: 1436

 The New York Times charges users subscription fees to read the newspaper online or via their mobile app.
 If you view more than 20 articles per month at NYTimes.com, you’ll have to pay for access.

-Fortunately, Purchase College Library provides you with free access to the full text of the New York Times via library newspaper databases and via 24-hour passes to NYTimes.com (the web version).
+Fortunately, Purchase College Library provides you with free access to the full text of the New York Times via library newspaper databases.

 You can access New York Times articles from 1851 through today in the following library subscription databases, found in the Databases By Title list on the Library Homepage.

-Note that the "look and feel" of the New York Times in a library database differs from NYTimes.com.
-Newer articles are available in text only (HTML); historical articles may appear as PDFs.
+The "look and feel" of the New York Times in a library database differs from NYTimes.com.
+Newer articles are available in HTML (text) only; historical articles may appear as PDFs.
 You won't see the headlines, columns, or ads that appear in the web version, and you may not see photographs, blogs, or other online-only content.

 The following links take you directly to the New York Times in various library databases: